Corymbia/eucalyptus-documentation/content/user_guide/overview/_index.md

 Windows Guest OS Support
  Eucalyptus allows you to run, describe, terminate, reboot, and bundle instances of Windows VMs.
 IP Address Management
  Eucalyptus can allocate, associate, disassociate, describe, and release IP addresses.
-Depending on the networking mode, you might have access to public IP addresses that are not statically associated with a VM ( [elastic IPs](../shared/glossary.dita#elasticips) ).
+Depending on the networking mode, you might have access to public IP addresses that are not statically associated with a VM ( Elastic IPs ).
 Eucalyptus provides tools to allow users to reserve and dynamically associate these elastic IPs with virtual machines.
 Security Group Management
  Security groups are sets of firewall rules applied to VMs associated with the group.
 Eucalyptus lets you create, describe, delete, authorize, and revoke security groups.
 How much of these things can a typical user actually do?
 Volume and Snapshot Management